 Origin, Charlotte St – Bit of an upgrade from Lanark in space and style but still at heart focused on the coffee over all else.
 Should you ever want to take some home, they have a great selection of beans on sale and give you a free coffee with every bag. 😊

-Brunch: the most important mid-morning meal of the day. 😊
+The most important mid-morning meal of the day 😊

 Embassy East, Hoxton St – I know there’s a LOT of “Top 10 Brunch Spots” out there but this place is a true local secret.
 Easy going, great food and portions, but best of all – not a fucking avocado in sight.
 I love that weird textured green stuff as much as next guy but holy shit it’s nice to see people can cook eggs on toast and not automatically slap an avocado on the plate too.

 Cream, New Inn Yard – Sharing the space with a gallery and magazine, this place screams East London in terms of interiors and prices.
 However, the chef who put the menu together is stellar and the quality of ingredients makes it really worth the treat.

 Sun Tavern, Bethnal Green Road – Irish Whiskey galore, pickled eggs and beers only brewed in the UK.
 Their playlist and DJs are killer and the guys behind the bar have some of the best banter around.
 Nuff said.

 Hunter S, Southgate Rd – Brought to you by some great bartender-cum-owners who have an eye for detail.
 Food to beers to interior all on point.
 Fun fact: after a meal and many pints here one night when I’d first arrived in London, I discovered it’s a great place to get laid.
 Bon appetite.

 Wine: no really, there are bars for that.
 And they’re fucking awesome.